Lullabot/amp-library/README.md

 # AMP PHP Library

+Open source PHP library and console utility to convert html to AMP HTML (See https://www.ampproject.org/).

 ### What is the AMP PHP Library?

 The AMP PHP Library is an open source and pure PHP Library that: